Pop-up Cervical Check (pap test) Clinic – January 16, 2026

 The new cervical screening test will feel like getting a pap test – it’s only the testing in the lab that is changing.
 As always, a speculum is inserted into the vagina and a small, soft brush is used to take cells from the cervix so the lab can test for cancer-causing types of HPV and cell changes.

 With greater test accuracy, however, most people can go longer between screenings – five years instead of three – if everything is normal.
-Please note: Some people may need to get screened more often based on their medical or screening history.

 For more information:

-What: Pop-up Pap Test Clinic
+What: Pop-up Cervical Check (Pap Test) Clinic

-When: March 24, 2025, from 9 am to 12 pm.
+When: January 16, 2026, from 9 am to 12 pm.
 No appointment or referral necessary.
 Drop in.
+First come, first served.

 Where: Colposcopy Clinic, Zone B, Level 4, Room B4-507